openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 ### Implementation Details/Notes/Constraints

-This enhancement can be easily implemented by adjusting the installer's `generateDefaultIngressController` method such that when `config.platform.none != nil && config.controlPlane.replicas == 1`, it will return an `IngressController` CR struct with `.spec.nodePlacement.nodeSelector.matchLabels` targetting `node-role.kubernetes.io/master`.
+This enhancement can be easily implemented by adjusting the installer's `generateDefaultIngressController` method such that when `config.Platform.None != nil && config.ControlPlane.Replicas == 1`, it will return an `IngressController` CR struct with `.spec.nodePlacement.nodeSelector.matchLabels` targetting `node-role.kubernetes.io/master`.